 Hardiness: Zones 3-8

-Pests and Diseases: Borers; leaf miners can be a problem but if foliage is cut back when their tunnels appear in the leaves, it new mound will appear, non the worse for the experience.
+Pests and Diseases: Borers; leaf miners can be a problem but if foliage is cut back when their tunnels appear in the leaves, a new mound will appear.

 Propagation: Fresh seed, but plants often not true because of tendency to hybridize; as seeds age germination becomes more difficult.
 Division in spring.